EGO4D/forecasting/SHORT_TERM_ANTICIPATION.md

       - [Training the object detector](#training-the-object-detector)
     - [SlowFast model](#slowfast-model)

+**Please note that this code refers to the old baseline.
+The code for the new baseline is available here: https://github.com/fpv-iplab/stillfast**

 This README reports information on how to train and test the baseline model for the Short-Term Object Interaction Anticipation task part of the forecasting benchmark of the Ego4D dataset.
 The following sections discuss how to download and prepare the data, download the pre-trained models and train and test the different components of the baseline.

+This code has been tested both with v1.0 and v2.0 data.
+See [here](https://ego4d-data.org/docs/updates/#v20-update) for more information on the v2.0 update.

 ## Data
 The first step is to download the data using the CLI avaiable at https://github.com/facebookresearch/Ego4d.